NullArray/DorkNet/README.md

 You will need the Mozilla [Geckodriver](https://github.com/mozilla/geckodriver/releases) for this to work.

-And Selenium, which you can either be gotten here at [Selenium on PyPi](https://pypi.python.org/pypi/selenium/2.7.0) or you can just open up your terminal and type the followig.
+And Selenium, which you can get here at [Selenium on PyPi](https://pypi.python.org/pypi/selenium/2.7.0) or you can just open up your terminal and type the following.

 ``
 pip install selenium